Troopers/MangopayBundle/README.md

 PaymentHelper
 ---
-Can register a CardPreauthorisation and execute it
+It can register a CardPreauthorisation and execute it

 ```php
     $cardRegistration = new CardRegistration();
     $this->get('appventus_mangopay.payment_helper')->createPreAuthorisation($cardRegistration);

     $cardPreAuthorisation = new CardPreAuthorisation();
     $this->get('appventus_mangopay.payment_helper')->executePreAuthorisation($cardPreAuthorisation, $user, $wallet);
 ```

 PaymentDirectHelper
 ---
-Can create a new direct payment
+It can create a new direct payment

 ```php
     $transaction = new Transaction();